 The Field Museum of Natural History is one of the biggest natural history museums in the world, with 40 million artifacts and specimens.
 One of the museum’s most famous specimens is SUE, the largest and most complete Tyrannosaurus Rex ever discovered!
 The Grainger Hall of Gems showcases rare jewels and precious gold objects from around the world.

 Another permanent exhibition, “Inside Ancient Egypt” contains the museum’s Egyptian objects which include one of the most extensive collections of mummies in the nation.
 Guests can explore a three-story Egyptian tomb that’s 5,000 years old.
-The Crown Family PlayLab, geared toward children between two and six years old, is an interactive, hands-on space and is one of the best Chicago indoor activities for kids.
+The Crown Family PlayLab, geared toward children between two and six years old, is an interactive, hands-on space for kids.
+The Field Museum is one of the most family-friendly places to go in Chicago!

 This highly regarded museum has over 300,000 works of art from all over the world, some of which date back as far as 5,000 years!
 See artwork from Ancient Rome and Egypt, Aztec stone works, 19th-century Japanese paintings, and more.
 Impressively, the Art Institute has the largest collection of Impressionist and post-Impressionist artwork outside of the Louvre Museum in Paris including Seurat’s magnificent, "A Sunday on La Grande Jatte” (see picture above).